beechovsky/adv_js_concepts/notes/Foundation_2.md

 Why, exactly, `arguments` is inefficient to work with, other than not having Array methods, isn't explained. **TODO: LOOK UP**

 ### Variable Environment
-What about variables created in a function?
+What about variables created inside a function?
 Each function's execution context has its own variable environment in addition to `this` and `arguments`.
 These are variables accessible only to the function they're defined in - they belong to the Lexical Environment of that function call's Execution Context.

 *See snippets/variable_env.js*

 ### Scope Chain
-Each execution context has a link back to its parent execution context.
 Each lexical environment also holds a reference to a parent lexical environment.
 These links comprise the Scope Chain.
 This outer environment depends on where the function sits lexically.
 If a variable accessed in a function isn't found within that function's execution context's variable environment, it goes up the scope chain looking for it.

 Lexical Scope = Static scope (as opposed to Dynamic scope)